Perfect Pitch: The Annual Medicare Sales Frenzy

 Information Overload

 Confused yet?
-I would be surprised if you weren’t.
+I would be surprised if you were not.

 Those Darn Commercials

-Now I want to clarify: paid spokespersons are not necessarily a bad thing.
-They are a dime a dozen in any sales-related field, but it is important to understand what it is they are endorsing and the pros and cons of any such product.
+Paid spokespersons are not necessarily a bad thing.
+Having a familiar face explain or recommend a product is a quick way to get your attention and build some goodwill.
+But it is important to not actually take their word for it; you need to understand what it is they are endorsing and the pros and cons of any such product, especially one as important as your health coverage.

 Under the Magnifying Glass

-Even when you’re working within a network, sometimes you’ll be fighting an uphill battle.
+Even when your services are within network, sometimes you will be fighting an uphill battle.
 Medicare Advantage plans are run by private insurance companies and are not a part of a public health care system like Original Medicare.
 While it may sound like splitting hairs, it really is an important distinction.
 In non-emergency settings, most Medicare Advantage plans require prior authorization from the plan before many forms of treatment can occur.
 Prior authorization requirements can sometimes leave beneficiaries feeling like they have to fight with their insurance company to get the services their doctors recommend.
-The commercials don’t usually mention that.
+The commercials do not usually mention that.

 My biggest concern, however, is not about the extra benefits provided (or not provided in many cases) or even the networks, but rather about the actual medical coverage.
-At the end of the day, this is your health insurance, and even if it provides some extra bells and whistles, how well does it cover you when you really need it?
+At the end of the day, this is your health insurance: even if it provides some extra bells and whistles, how well does it cover you when you really need it?
 Again, it will depend on your zip code and the plan offerings in your area.
-Medicare Advantage Plans in 2022 were able to have a maximum out-of-pocket of $7,550 for in-network care and $11,300 for combined in- and out-of-network care.
-The average out-of-pocket maximum was $4,972 for in-network care and $9,245 for combined in- and out-of-network care.
+Medicare Advantage Plans in 2024 were able to have a maximum out-of-pocket of $8,850 for in-network care and $13,300 for combined in- and out-of-network care.
+The average out-of-pocket maximum was $4,482 for in-network care and $8,707 for combined in- and out-of-network care.
 That means in a high-use year, you could be on the hook for about $5,000 worth of out-of-pocket costs on average with a Medicare Advantage plan.
-Funnily enough, the commercials don’t usually mention that either.
+Funnily enough, the commercials do not usually mention that either.

-While Medicare Advantage Plans may not be the greatest thing since sliced bread like the commercials want you to think, they’re not all bad either and can still be a good option for the right person.
+While Medicare Advantage Plans may not be the greatest thing since sliced bread like the commercials want you to think, they are not all bad either, and they can still be a good option for the right person.
 Healthy years with low premiums can allow beneficiaries to save money that would have been spent on a Medicare Supplement premium and build up a slush fund for when the rainy day does eventually come.
-Occasionally plans can be incredibly competitive and in rare circumstances even have out-of-pocket maximums lower than a Medicare Supplement annual premium.
-As we saw earlier in the average numbers though, that’s the exception rather than the rule.
+Occasionally plans can be incredibly competitive, and in rare circumstances even have out-of-pocket maximums lower than a Medicare Supplement annual premium.
+As we saw earlier in the average numbers though, that is the exception rather than the rule.

 Helpful Links